There are times when you will have custom post types that are related, and it feels natural to link them together in the database. For example:

 A Real Estate Website

-On our real estate website we have property post types and rooms post types:
+Let’s say that we have a site with property post types and rooms post types:

 - A property has rooms